052223-java-angular/p1_powers/README.md

 - **As a user**, I want to be able to log in and see the trails that i've hiked
 - **As a user**, I want to be able to create an account
 - **As a user**, I want to be able to search for new hiking trails in my area
 - **As a user**, I want to be able to check off trails that I have hiked and leave ratings on their difficulty.
 - **As a user**, I want to be able to view a map to get directions to the trailhead
 - **As a user**, I want to be able to see other people's ratings for the trail
 - **As a user**, I want to be able to search for trails to hike
 - **As a user**, I want to be able to see a map that traces the hike's route
+- **As a user**, I want to be able to purchase snow items like microspikes for icy trails